 Jeremy has been a member of the Canaan Lions Club since 2011, and served as President in 2014–2015.
 He previously served as Tailtwister, Second Vice President, and Vice President.

-For the Town of Grafton, Jeremy was elected to the Trustee of the Trust Funds from 2012–2015.
+Jeremy was an elected member of the Trustee of the Trust Funds from 2012–2015.
 He also was appointed as a Planning Board Alternate from 2011–2015, and served as minute-taker in 2014–2015.
 He ran for State Representative in 2010 and again in 2012.
 He ran for the Town Budget Committee in 2011 in a three-way race and lost in a tie (135–135–128), again showing how every single vote counts in local elections.

 The site is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License and is hosted by EPRCI: “IT services for liberty activists, by liberty activists.”
 SSL certificates are provided by Let’s Encrypt.

-JeremyJOlson.com was initially launched on 2010-06-01.
+Jeremy J Olson.com was initially launched on 2010-06-01.
 From 2012-06-10 until 2021-09-20, this site was a Drupal site.
-Jeremy is converting all of his Drupal sites to either static HTML, typically processed using XSLT on the back-end, or another platform, due to this controversy.
+Jeremy is converting all of his Drupal sites to either static HTML, typically processed using XSLT on the back-end, or another platform, due to the Larry Garfield controversy.
 On the former site, the primary font was popular web font Georgia.
 The shade of purple used throughout the site was rebeccapurple, #663399.
 This was also, coincidentally, nearly identical to the purple used by Peaceful Assembly Church. ▰